DyogenIBENS/Agora/doc/HowTo.md

   2> example/results/ancBlocks/denovo-size-1.0-1.0.refine-all/log
 ```

-##### Non-robust families fusion
+##### "Fusion" integration

 This step takes all the remaining singletons (`+onlySingletons` option), which
-are mostly non-robust genes, and tries to assemble them into contigs.
+are mostly non-constrained genes, and tries to assemble them into contigs.

 ```bash
 mkdir -p example/results/ancBlocks/denovo-size-1.0-1.0.refine-all.extend-all